lende/127/README.md

 # 127

-*127* is a tool for mapping easy-to-remember hostnames to random [loopback addresses].
+_127_ is a tool for mapping easy-to-remember hostnames to random [loopback addresses].

 The tool works as a front-end to the standard [hosts-file] on your system.
 It has been tested on Linux, macOS (but see the [troubleshooting section]) and Windows.

 ## Installation

 ```
-go get github.com/lende/127
+go install github.com/lende/127
 ```

 You may also [download a binary release].